Haoming02/sd-forge-couple/README.md

     - Use the `Upload Mask` to upload an image as a mask that can directly be saved
         - Mainly for when you prepare the masks in external programs

-> [!TIP]
+> [!NOTE]
-> Do not draw a mask that is too small, having just a dot of conditioning wouldn't do much...
+> Do not draw a mask that is too small, having just a dot of conditioning doesn't do much...

 > [!WARNING]
 > For Forge Classic (`Gradio 3`) users, avoid pasting images.
 Instead manually upload or simply drag & drop the images.
 Using `Ctrl + V` might send the image to the Canvas, thus breaking the Extension...